 Starting the Conversation: College and Your Mental Health

-This guide offers both parents and students the opportunity to learn more about mental health, including what the privacy laws are and how mental health information can be shared.
+This guide allows parents and students to learn more about mental health, including the privacy laws and how mental health information can be shared.

 Navigating a Mental Health Crisis Guide

-Provides important, potentially life-saving information for people experiencing mental health crises and their loved ones.
-This guide outlines what can contribute to a crisis, warning signs that a crisis is emerging, strategies to help de-escalate a crisis, available resources and so much more.
+This guide provides important, potentially life-saving information for people experiencing mental health crises and their loved ones.
+This guide outlines what can contribute to a crisis, warning signs that a crisis is emerging, strategies to help de-escalate a crisis, available resources, and so much more.